3pnif-com/3PNIF/README.md

-3PNIF | Private Portable Pentest and Information Framework
-----------------------------------------------------------

 Welcome!
 Thank you for using 3PNIF!
+----------------------------------------------------------

 What is 3PNIF?
 Is a framework for free use.